 The two types of asthma are allergic asthma and non-allergic asthma.
 Like any other disease, finding out that you have asthma at an early stage may save you from a lot of emergencies at a later stage in life Below are some of the factors associated with causing o triggering asthma; the causes of asthma?

 Allergies are usually associated with family ties.
 Therefore, if you are a parent especially a mother who has asthma, then most often your child may also have asthma.
 Exposures to allergens such as mold, pollen grains, mold, etc. often trigger asthmatic attacks.
 During this kind of an allergic reaction, the bronchi became swollen and inflamed making the airways narrow hence the difficulty in breathing.
 As a result, there is a production of mucus on the tubes making it even more difficult to breathe.

 If you have asthma, it is recommended that you stay away from areas that might trigger an attack.
 These asthmatic attacks are not at any point pleasing as they cause pain and a lot of discomfort to the patient.
 Keep off from smoking areas, fumes and chemicals that can make you get an attack.
-Also, avoid strong scents at they may make you irritable.
+Also, avoid strong scents as they may make you irritable.
 Since, asthma seems to thrive in extreme weather conditions, see https://www.sochealth.co.uk/sp/health/how-to-deal-with-asthma-in-the-winter/

 3. Medication and Exercise

 In cases where you become sick of any other disease, ensure that you inform your doctor of your asthma before he gives you medicine.
 This will ensure that the medication he gives you does not trigger an asthmatic attack.
 When it comes to sports, asthmatic patients should not shy away from participating- instead, they should take precaution especially during cold weather.
 Also, if you are well aware of your condition, please ensure that you carry your inhaler to the field at all times.